esztersojtory/vitessce_data/README.md

 ```
 ### Layout

-The "layout" defines the layout of the configuration.
-One section for each required widget.
+The "layout" defines the layout of the widgets on the 12x12 canvas.
-The canvas is 12x12, "x" and "y" define the coordinates of the left upper corner of the widget, whereas "w" and "h", the width and the height respectively.
+The "x" and "y" define the coordinates of the left upper corner of the widget, whereas "w" and "h", the width and the height respectively.

 ```
   "layout": [